Project

 A very rough approximation of how a "swashplate" part could be added to a rotor system as a singular part, procedurally-adapted based on the number of blade attachment nodes the rotor/turboshaft is configured to have in the PAW.
 In this case, three rotor blades, with the third blade not shown behind the rotor hub.

-#4 Updated by victorr almost 4 years ago
+#4 Updated by victorr over 4 years ago

 • Status changed from New to Ready to Test